WHAT IS THREEME?

-ThreeME stands for Multi-sector Macroeconomic Model for the Evaluation of Environmental and Energy policy and is a macroeconomic model developed by ADEME (French Environment and Energy Management Agency, www.ademe.fr), OFCE (French Economic Observatory, www.ofce.sciences-po.fr) and NEO (Netherlands Economic Observatory, www.neo-observatory.nl).
+ThreeME is an open source model (see https://github.com/fosem/ThreeME_V3-open) and it stands for Multi-sector Macroeconomic Model for the Evaluation of Environmental and Energy policy.
+It is a macroeconomic model developed by ADEME (French Environment and Energy Management Agency, www.ademe.fr), OFCE (French Economic Observatory, www.ofce.sciences-po.fr) and NEO (Netherlands Economic Observatory, www.neo-observatory.nl).

 The model has been applied in various (regional) French studies but also in Mexican, Indonesian, Tunisian and Dutch studies and is continuously adapted to other countries.
 Most of these studies have been commissioned by national and international organizations and in particular by ADEME, AFD (French Development Agency) or UNEP (United Nations Environmental Programme).